 Do not leave the vehicle when the engine is running.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).
-See Shifting Into Park \$\dip\$ 193.
+See Shifting Into Park \$\dipprox\$ 155.

-If you have to leave the vehicle with the engine running, the vehicle must be in P (Park) and the parking brake set.
+If you have to leave the vehicle with the engine running, be sure the vehicle is in P (Park) and the parking brake is set before you leave it.
+After you have moved the shift lever into P (Park), hold the regular brake pedal down.
+Then. see if you can move the shift lever away from P (Park) without first pressing the button.

-Release the button and check that the shift lever cannot be moved out of P (Park).
+If you can, it means that the shift lever was not fully locked in P (Park).